gyaresu/gareth-galera-lab/blog/blog.md

 - **Firewall**: Open ports 3306 (MariaDB client connections), 4567 (Galera replication), 4444 (SST) between database nodes.
 Restrict access to trusted networks only.
 - **SST encryption**: The lab uses rsync for SST without encryption.
 For production, you can configure rsync SST to use SSH for encrypted transfers, though be aware that for very large databases (hundreds of GB or more), SST transfers can take hours even over fast networks.
 Alternatively, consider using `mariabackup` SST method with TLS (`encrypt=3`) if you need encrypted SST transfers.
 - **Service management**: Use systemd instead of Docker health checks.
 Configure proper service dependencies and restart policies.
 - **Resource allocation**: Ensure adequate RAM for each MariaDB node (Galera keeps the entire dataset in memory during replication).
-Plan for network bandwidth between data centers if doing WAN clustering.
+Plan for network bandwidth between data centres if doing WAN clustering.
 - **passbolt configuration sync**: If running multiple passbolt frontends, sync `/etc/passbolt/passbolt.php`, `/etc/passbolt/gpg/`, and `/etc/passbolt/jwt/` across all passbolt servers.
 See [Louis's HA guide](https://www.passbolt.com/blog/how-to-set-up-a-highly-available-passbolt-environment) for details.

 The mTLS configuration is what makes this practical for production.
-When nodes are in different subnets or data centers, certificates authenticate peers regardless of network location.
+When nodes are in different subnets or data centres, certificates authenticate peers regardless of network location.
 You can deploy `galera1.example.com` in one rack, `galera2.example.com` in another, and `galera3.example.com` across a WAN link.
 As long as DNS resolves the hostnames and the certificates are valid, the cluster forms and replicates securely.

 ## When to Use Galera